 A. General.
 Each tournament shall provide players with a suitably equipped and secure locker room.
 The entrance to the locker room shall be monitored and only properly credentialed persons shall be allowed to enter.
 Only those persons with access approval and properly credentialed tournament staff, who in the performance of their duties justify access to the locker room, shall be authorized to enter the locker room.
+ATP Tour Tournaments are required to provide shower gel and shampoo in the player locker rooms free of charge.

-ATP Masters 1000 and 500 Tournaments.
+ATP Masters 1000, 500 and 250 Tournaments.
 Each tournament shall provide a small seating area for players inside the locker room with a minimum size requirement as determined by ATP dependent on the size of the facility.

 B. It is recommended that tournaments located where extreme weather conditions exist provide a submersion bath (ice bath) in or near the shower area.
-For combined events, if a submersion bath is provided, it must be provided in both locker/shower areas.
+For combined events, if a submersion bath is provided, it must be provided in both male and female locker/shower areas.